thecotne/subl-protocol/README.md

 ```
 Note: Don't use backslash (\\)

-Note 2: on Windows It will ask for permissions when installing and uninstalling because it needs to edit registry
+Note 2: on Windows it will ask for permissions when installing and uninstalling because it needs to edit registry

 Note 3: on Linux you need to have `subl` in your path